PubMatic/OpenWrap/README.md

 # Introduction

+OpenWrap as an extension of Prebid is under development and not currently available on this Github page.
+The updated OpenWrap source code extending Prebid.js will be available August 7th.

 As publishers have embraced header bidding, running multiple header tags from different providers has become a top priority with many considerations.

 The main areas of concern are: